Cervalces scotti

-Cervalces scotti, the elk moose or stag-moose, is an extinct species of large deer that lived in North America during the Late Pleistocene epoch.
+Cervalces scotti, also known as stag-moose, is an extinct species of large deer that lived in North America during the Late Pleistocene epoch.
+It is the only known North American member of the genus Cervalces.
+Its closest living relative is the modern moose (Alces alces).

 It had palmate antlers that were more complex than those of a moose and a muzzle more closely resembling that of a typical deer.
-It is the only known North American member of the genus Cervalces.

 Description

-It was as large as the moose, with an elk-like head, long legs, and palmate antlers that were more complex and heavily branching than the moose.
+It was as large as the modern moose, with an elk-like head, long legs, and palmate antlers that were more complex and heavily branching than the moose.
 Cervalces scotti reached 2.5 m in length and a weight of 708.5 kg.
-The stag-moose resided in North America during an era with other megafauna such as the woolly mammoth, ground sloth, long horn bison, and saber toothed cat.
+The stag-moose resided in North America during an era with other megafauna such as the woolly mammoth, ground sloth, long horn bison, and smilodon.
 The species became extinct approximately 11,500 years ago, toward the end of the most recent ice age, as part of a mass extinction of large North American mammals.

 The first evidence of Cervalces scotti found in modern times was discovered at Big Bone Lick, Kentucky by William Clark, circa 1805.
 A more complete skeleton was found in 1885 by William Barryman Scott in New Jersey.
 Mummified remains have also been found.
 One of the most complete Cervalces skulls ever discovered was dredged from a pond in Kendallville, Indiana and dated to 13,500 BP.